yzh503/yzh503.github.io/_posts/2017-04-30-fable-converting-f77-to-c++.markdown

 The converter does not automatically “link” external functions.
 Placeholders of missing functions will be generated in absence of external function definition.
 The converted C++ code needs to be modified manually to replace the body of the external function with the real implementation.
 You may convert multiple Fortran files to one C++ file and sequentially separate C++ funtions to different files.
 Included files in Fortran will be automatically detected.

 # Problems
 Equivalence and common vairables are commonly used for shared resources in Fortran 77.
-With fable version 1022, no more than 7 equivalent variables are allowed in conversion, that is, a common variable cannot have more than 7 symbols.
+With fable version 1022, no more than 7 equivalent variables are allowed in conversion, that is, an equivalence cannot have more than 7 symbols.

 The following code is convertible
 {% highlight fortran %}